 Logistics for export, represents the entire supply chain channel which includes streamlining of order handling, transportation, inventory management and handling, storage, packaging, and clearing of the export goods.
-Efficient management of logistics by any export firm can give them a competitive advantage through better order handling and improved cash flows.
+Efficient export logistics management by the entity can give them a competitive advantage through better order handling and reduced product cycles.

 On the other hand, sub-par logistics management often leads to increased logistics cost and poor service.